 All costs incurred in connection with engineering costs or for inspection services associated with new construction and proposed new construction are due and payable by the owner, developer or applicant within thirty (30) days after submission of the bill therefore by the Authority or engineer and, where such bill is submitted by mail, such thirty (30) day period shall be reckoned from the date of postmark.

-3. Upon receipt of application for connection permits, the Authority shall forthwith transmit the same, with one copy of all accompanying documents, to the Authority Administrator and Township Construction Code Officer for examination, and no permit shall be issued until such application has been approved by the Authority Administrator.
+3. Upon receipt of application for connection permits, the Authority shall forthwith transmit the same, with one copy of all accompanying documents, to the Authority Director and Township Construction Code Officer for examination, and no permit shall be issued until such application has been approved by the Authority Director.
 The applicant shall furnish sufficient completed copies of the application, plans and specifications for such purposes.

 4. Connection permits shall be valid and in force for a period of one year from the date of issue and thereupon by void unless before the termination of such period the Authority upon written request of the applicant, shall grant an extension for one additional year.
 All permits, if extended, shall become invalid at the termination of one extension of time.